TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 23/Proverbs 23.14.md

 ---

-Thou shalt beat him with the rod, And shalt deliver his soul from Sheol.
+Punish him with the rod, and save his soul from Sheol.